ostis-ai/sc-machine/docs/index.md

 # Documentation

-Welcome to the sc-machine documentation!
+Welcome to the [sc-machine](https://github.com/ostis-ai/sc-machine) documentation!
 This comprehensive guide is designed to help you navigate the features, functionalities, and applications of sc-machine, a C++ software package that emulates semantic computer behavior through the storage and processing of knowledge in a semantic network.

 ## What is sc-machine?

 At its core, sc-machine operates as a **graph database management system**, enabling users to efficiently store, retrieve, and manipulate *knowledge graphs* in common shared memory known as *sc-memory*.
 By leveraging an agent-based approach, it processes these graphs to facilitate complex tasks and workflows.
-The underlying technology is grounded in **OSTIS Technology**, which allows for the representation of both declarative and procedural knowledge using a unified language known as *SC-code*.
+The underlying technology is grounded in the [**OSTIS Technology**](https://github.com/ostis-ai), which allows for the representation of both declarative and procedural knowledge using a unified language known as *SC-code (Semantic Computer code)*.

 Table of contents: